physicskitten/Air-Quality-Study/README.md

 ## Overview

-This project involves analyzing and modeling air quality data using various data processing, visualization, and machine learning techniques.
+This project involves analyzing and modeling air quality data using various data processing, visualization, and machine learning techniques using the EDA guide by Shahid Zikria on Kaggle.
 The goal is to predict the concentration of Benzene (`C6H6(GT)`) in the air based on several sensor readings.
 The project includes data preprocessing, exploratory data analysis, feature engineering, and the implementation of a simple Artificial Neural Network (ANN) using PyTorch for regression.

 ## Prerequisites